component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 </>
 ```

-Even thought this works for some cases, sometimes it will make our code very verbose and hard to maintain.
+Even though this works for some cases, sometimes it will make our code very verbose and hard to maintain.
 Imagine you want to change the margin to a different value or make this responsive!

-What we actually want is _a component that controls layout and whitespace_ between our components.
+What we actually want is _a component that controls layout and whitespace_ between our components:

 ```jsx static
 /* List of buttons */